 While there is no single commonly accepted definition of the term “circular economy", different definitions share the basic concept of decoupling between natural resource extraction and use from economic activity, with increased resource efficiency and reduced resource demand as critical outcomes (Bocken et al., 2016; McCarthy, Dellink and Bibas, 2018).
 A fundamental view of the circular economy juxtaposes it in contrast to the conventional linear economic system, that is, one that focuses on closing resource loops.
 A broader view emphasizes the relevance of slower material flows, while the broadest conception involves a more efficient use of natural resources, materials, and goods within an existing linear system.
 The transition to the circular economy may be a significant driver of re-industrialisation, job creation, and economic growth: new economic opportunities may arise in many industries that lessen the environmental impact of economic activity, such as secondary material production, repair and remanufacturing, the service sector, and the sharing economy.

 Although the CE has garnered significant attention in scientific literature, a comprehensive systematic review of key contributions on CE practices and strategies, along with their macro-level or societal impact beyond aggregate employment, has not yet been published (McCarthy, Dellink and Bibas 2018).
 Notably, Bimpizas-Pinis et al. (2022) stands out as an important exception, as the authors conducted a systematic analysis following the methodology displayed in figure 1 utilizing the SCOPUS database.
-14 critical features of the circular economy in combination with 8 relevant macroeconomic models produced the 192 keywords for the search on SCOPUS (figure 2), which identified nearly 50 thousand unique articles.
+14 critical features of the circular economy in combination with 8 relevant macroeconomic models produced the 192 keywords for the search on SCOPUS (table 1), which identified nearly 50,000 unique articles.
 The large number of results was narrowed down to 405 articles by specifically selecting the articles that explicitly featured either the concept or the model as author keyword or in the abstract instead of the full text as a whole.

-While CGE models focus on ‘resource efficiency’ the most, they least approach it from the perspective of the CE concept.
-Instead, it is input-output (IO) models that emphasize CE the most, followed by non-CGE macroeconomic odelling and system dynamics.
+While CGE models focus on ‘resource efficiency’ the most, they least approach it from the perspective of the CE concept (figure 2).
+Instead, it is input-output (IO) models that emphasize CE the most, followed by non-CGE macroeconomic modelling and system dynamics.
 While ‘resource efficiency’ is not of central interest for SFC modelers, emphasis on CE is twice as much as for CGE models and the largest for ‘ecological’ concepts.
 Interestingly enough, the emphasis of system dynamics is roughly equally distributed among all concepts, which highlights its modelling flexibility.

-Further, the complex network of academic citations of these 405 articles was analysed in order to produce a visual map of the literature on the macroeconomic modelling of the transition to the circular economy and its nine largest components were identified.
+Further, the complex network of academic citations of these 405 articles was analysed in order to produce a visual map of the literature on the macroeconomic modelling of the transition to the circular economy and its nine largest components were identified (figure 3).
 The citation network of the literature features static IO models of the CE for the empirical assessment and evaluation of circular-economy strategies at the core, while the more dynamic macroeconomic modelling lies in more peripheral hubs disjointedly connected to the core: the industrial symbiosis literature, with an emphasis on enterprise-level modelling, in the top right; post-Keynesian SFC models in the top left; and mainstream economic models (such as CGEs) in the middle right.
 Although SFC models are fundamentally dynamical systems, the two literatures do not engage with each other, as economics only employs the former, while other disciplines as in business studies or systems engineering use the latter.
 Hence, the researcher interested in the macroeconomic modelling of a dynamic transition to the CE can choose between neoclassical economic models that emphasize resource efficiency, and heterodox economic models that focus on the complex interplay between multi-sector growth and income distribution (i.e. inequality).